Holland America Line: Post-war era

-After the war, HAL transported a large wave of immigrants from the Netherlands to Canada and elsewhere.
+After the war, HAL transported a large wave of emigrants from the Netherlands to Canada and elsewhere.
 The Rotterdam to Hoboken route continued to serve Southampton, but by 1948 the port of Boulogne was still unable to resume handling large ocean liners.
 Instead, from February 1948 Nieuw Amsterdam (II) started calling at Le Havre.
 At first she was the only HAL ship to do so.
 Veendam (II) made intermediate calls at Southampton only, and Noordam (II) and Westerdam (I) ran direct between Rotterdam and Hoboken.
 By 1959, Holland America ships were also calling at Cobh, Quebec and Montreal.
 By 1963, they also served Bremerhaven.

 Holland America's second house flag, in use from 1971 to 1988.

 In 1958 Holland America launched Rotterdam (V), who quickly replaced Nieuw Amsterdam (II) as the new Dutch ship of state.
 Equipped for both two-class transatlantic service and one-class luxury cruising, her distinctive architecture and modern interior design placed her among the most innovative ships of the era.
 However, by the late 1960s, air travel began to displace transatlantic liner crossings.
 Nieuw Amsterdam (II) operated the line's final scheduled transatlantic service in 1971 as the line pivoted to cruising exclusively.
 To coincide with this change, the line introduced a new dark blue hull color for the entire fleet and rebranded the line's house flag for the first time in its history.

 In 1973, the line introduced its first purpose-built cruise ship with Prinsendam (I) and retired Nieuw Amsterdam (II).
 Through the line's 1971 acquisition of Westours, an Alaskan tour group, HAL's cruise schedule increasingly prioritized sailings throughout the Pacific Northwest.
 Rebranded as Holland America Line-Westours, the company built multiple hotels throughout Alaska and acquired the Rocky Mountaineer train line.
 In 1978, the line reincorporated in the United States and moved its headquarters to Stamford, Connecticut.
 New purpose-built cruise ships followed in the 1980s, including running mates Nieuw Amsterdam (III) and Noordam (III).
 In the late 1980s, the line introduced a new house flag and logo featuring a depiction of Nieuw Amsterdam (II) with Henry Hudson's Halve Maen.
 An iteration of this logo still exists today as the line's modern logo.

 Statendam (V) was the first ship built under Carnival Corporation ownership.

 After relocating to Seattle, Washington, the company diversified into luxury cruising through an acquisition of Windstar Cruises in 1988.
 In that same year, Holland America purchased the struggling Home Lines and renamed the MS Homeric to Westerdam (II).
 In 1989, Carnival Corporation purchased the entire organization for 1.2 billion guilders.
 The former Dutch owners used the proceeds of the sale to establish the HAL Trust and HAL Investments, both of which are owned by the van Der Vorm family.
 The logo for these organizations is the line's original tri-band NASM house flag.

 Rotterdam (VI) and Eurodam (I) docked alongside in Tallinn, Estonia in 2014.